ossf/fuzz-introspector/doc/Glossary.md

 We use in fuzz-introspector as it helps search for complex code.

 #### Functions reached
+The amount of functions that are statically reachable by ths given function.

 #### Reached by functions
+The amount of functions that statically reach the given function.

 #### Accumulated cyclomatic complexity
+The sum of cyclomatic complexity of all functions that are statically reachable by the given function.

 #### Undiscovered complexity
+**Definition:**

+The sum of cyclomatic complexity of all functions that are reachable by the given function subtracted by the cyclomatic complexity of all of the reachable functions that are also reachable from any of the fuzzers in the project.

 ### Call tree overview
 **Definition:** Fuzz-introspector includes for each fuzzer a bitmap called the *call tree overview*.